objektwerks/scala.native.nginx/README.md

 Scala Native Nginx
 ------------------
->Scala native nginx unit server and client built on an **Apple M1** using Sttp and Scala 3.
+>Scala Native Nginx Unit server and client built on an **Apple M1** using Sttp and Scala 3.

 Note
 ----